dthpham/sminterpolate/README.md

 ##Setup

-After installing the package, you still need to install ***at least one*** vendor-specific implementation of OpenCL that matches your hardware:
+After installing the package, you still need to install ***at least one*** vendor-specific implementation of OpenCL that matches your hardware.
+If you're on OS X, no setup is necessary because support is provided by default.
 ####Arch Linux:

 * [`opencl-nvidia`]()